Treating Eating Disorders Through the Lens of Internal Family Systems (IFS)

 An example of this in eating disorders is the part of the person that wants to restrict food in order to change their body and then, often at the same time, another part of them that wants to binge on food.

-This experience is often very confusing for clients: why do they binge when they so desperately want to stop?
-In using IFS, I help clients identify the different parts of themselves, and understand what that part’s intention is, and what it needs in order to stop engaging in its problematic behavior.
+When using IFS, I help clients identify the different parts of themselves, and understand what that part’s intention is, and what it needs in order to stop engaging in its problematic behavior.
+Having insight into these questions can help to dig deeper into one’s internal state and actions.
+By doing so, they are able to slow down and eventually stop the negative behavior.

 –Written by Anna Clark, LMFT